groupby/elements-view/packages/web-components/@sfx/base/README.md

 yarn test
 ```

-- To run the tests and watch the `src` and `test` directories to rerun the tests after any changes:
+- To run the tests and watch the `src` and `test` directories for changes:

 ```sh
 yarn tdd